-Commercial real estate research tools provide accurate, organized, and up-to-date information for brokers and agents.
-At CXRE, we use the latest tools to help you find the perfect commercial properties.
+Commercial real estate research tools and books provide accurate, organized, and up-to-date information for brokers and agents.
+At CXRE, we use the latest tools and read the best books to help you find the perfect commercial property.

 Below are the 15 top commercial real estate research tools for 2019:

 - 4 Building Research

 - 5 Document Generation

 - 6 Leasing and Asset Management

 - 7 Marketing

 - 9 Mapping Technology

 - 10 Benchmark Tools